-It stands to reason, because luxury brands have the most to lose with the rise of e-commerce.
-It doesn’t take long for consumers to figure out e-tailers offer more options, lower prices, and greater convenience than traditional stores.
+It stands to reason, since luxury brands have the most to lose with the rise of e-commerce marketing for building materials.
+It doesn’t take long for consumers to figure out that e-tailers offer more options, lower prices and greater convenience than traditional stores.

 In order to command higher prices, luxury brands are starting to offer more than just products on the shelves.
 The latest example comes from fashion brand Gucci, who opened its Gucci Garden Galleria in Florence, Italy.

 More than just a retail space, Gucci Garden provides an unmatched opportunity to experience the finest things life has to offer.
 Haute cuisine and haute couture are brought together within a 14th-century palazzo.

 Forbes magazine called the galleria a “grand example of experiential retail” that brings shoppers back to stores and immerses them in the brand.

 Making Building Products Shopping Sexy